Coresets for Constrained Clustering: General Assignment Constraints and Improved Size Bounds: Modeling and Definitions

-\paragraph{General Assignment Constraints} We consider three types of assignment constraints in clustering literature: \emph{capacity constraints} on cluster centers and \emph{assignment structure constraints} on $\sigma(p,\cdot)$ for points $p$, and {\em total capacity constraints} which can capture outliers in clustering.
+We consider three types of assignment constraints in clustering literature: (1) \emph{capacity constraints} on cluster centers and (2) \emph{assignment structure constraints} on $\sigma(p,\cdot)$ for points $p$, and (3) {\em total capacity constraints} which can capture outliers in clustering.

-First, we model the capacity constraints in a way similar to previous works~\cite{SSS19,huang2019coresets,cohen-addad2019on,BandyapadhyayFS21,braverman2022power}.
+First, we model the capacity constraints in a way similar to previous works~\cite{huang2019coresets,cohen-addad2019on,BandyapadhyayFS21,braverman2022power}.
 We simply consider a vector $\avg \in \R_{\geq 0}^k$ ($k$ is the number of centers), and require that the mass assigned to each center $c$ equals $h_c$.